 - Construction and Demolition Debris (C&D)

-Includes, but is not limited to concrete, wood, and drywall, usually found as a mixed material.
+Includes, but is not limited to concrete, wood, and drywall, usually found as mixed material.

-Metal and appliances (i.e., washers, dryers, refrigerators, stoves) containing metal is recycled.
+Metal and appliances (i.e., washers, dryers, refrigerators, stoves) containing metal are recycled.
 White goods containing Freon, oils, electrical circuits, compressor oils, and mercury switches are accepted for an additional appliance surcharge.

 - Soil (Clean)

 Clean soil and dirt are accepted when the required Clean Soil Certification form is completed by the generator.
-This signed form must be submitted verifying that the soil is clean and free from contaminants.
+This signed form must be submitted to verify that the soil is clean and free from contaminants.

 Whole car and truck tires, with rims removed, are recycled for an additional fee.

 - Used Motor Oil

 Non-commercial used vehicle motor oil is collected at the Used Oil Collection Center onsite.

 Organic materials are accepted and converted into earth-friendly, nutrient-rich soil amendments at Jepson Prairie Organics.